-Understand the Current Requirements to Give Blood
+Current American Red Cross Requirements to Donate Blood

-How often can you give blood?
+How often can you donate blood?

-The American Red Cross advises that healthy donors may donate whole red blood cells every 56 days (eight weeks), or Power Red every 112 days (16 weeks).
-Power Red donation uses a special machine to allow you to safely donate two units of red blood cells during one donation, while returning your plasma and platelets to you.
+The American Red Cross advises that healthy donors may donate whole red blood cells every 56 days (eight weeks) or Power Red every 112 days (16 weeks).
+Power Red donation uses a special machine to allow you to safely donate two units of red blood cells during one donation while returning your plasma and platelets to you.

 Who can give blood?

 In addition to registration, there is a short mini-physical involved with any blood donation.
 This is to ensure the person meets the requirements to give blood.
-These requirements vary depending on which type of donation you wish to pursue (for example, giving whole blood versus plasma, platelets or Power Red).
+These requirements vary depending on which type of donation you wish to pursue (for example, giving whole blood versus plasma, platelets, or Power Red).
 Most people give whole blood, so we will refer to whole blood donation requirements when answering the questions below.

 - How much do you have to weigh to give blood?

-- Can diabetics donate blood?
+- Can people with diabetes donate blood?

 - Can you give blood if you have high blood pressure?

-Yes, you can donate blood if you have high blood pressure as long as your blood pressure is managed with medication.
+- Yes, you can donate blood if you have high blood pressure as long as your blood pressure is managed with medication.

 - Can you donate blood if you are on medication?

-You can donate if you take medicine for high cholesterol.
+- You can donate if you take medicine for high cholesterol.
 Anti-depressant medicine and heart medication are also acceptable.

 - Can you give blood if you smoke marijuana?

-There is no harm in donating blood if you smoke marijuana, however Firelands Regional Medical Center and the American Red Cross do not condone smoking cannabis and donating blood.
+- There is no harm in donating blood if you smoke marijuana; however, Firelands Regional Medical Center and the American Red Cross do not condone smoking cannabis and donating blood.